CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

 ## Task 5: Working with AI Search

-In this task, you will connect Azure AI Search to the output container in Blob Storage to index analyzed document data.
-It configures the index and indexer so fields like Organization and Address are searchable and facetable.
-Finally, it verifies the indexed data by running a search and confirming the trained fields appear correctly.
+In this task, you will connect Azure AI Search to Blob Storage to index analyzed document data.
+You will configure the search index and indexer to make key fields like Organization and Address searchable and facetable, then verify the indexed data by running search queries.

-1. In the Azure Portal, type **AI Search** in the search bar and choose it from the **Services** section.
+1. In the Azure portal, enter **AI Search (1)** in the top search bar and select **AI Search (2)** from the Services list.

       ![train-module](images/P1T5S2.png)